deborahtan/woogle-health-check/README.md

 This is a **prototype**.
 All data shown is simulated for demonstration purposes.
 Replace demo logic with live BigQuery + MCP integrations before production use.

+## 🔍 Demo Queries

+Here are some example questions you can ask Olive once the MCP → BigQuery integration is live.
+These map directly to the categories in the dashboard.

+### 📢 Campaigns
+- “Show me Cartology campaign CTR vs last quarter.”
+- “Which channels drove the biggest uplift in purchases yesterday?”
+- “Compare campaign ROI across email vs app push.”

+### 🛒 UX & Conversion
+- “Why did add_to_cart drop yesterday?”
+- “What’s the checkout abandonment rate on mobile vs desktop?”
+- “Highlight any anomalies in conversion over the last 7 days.”

+### 💰 Sales (Revenue vs Forecast)
+- “Compare actual revenue vs forecast for last week.”
+- “Which categories over‑ or under‑performed forecast?”
+- “Show me revenue variance by day for the last 14 days.”

+### ⭐ Customer Experience
+- “What’s the latest NPS trend?”
+- “How many weekly active app users did we have last week?”
+- “Are app sessions growing faster than web sessions?”

+### 📦 Category & SKU Highlights
+- “Which SKUs had the largest sales uplift week‑on‑week?”
+- “Highlight underperforming SKUs vs forecast.”
+- “Show me seasonal product performance (e.g. Easter, Christmas).”

+### 🛠️ Data Engineering
+- “List any missing GA4 partitions in the last 7 days.”
+- “What % of yesterday’s data has arrived so far?”
+- “Detect any new event parameters not in the documented schema.”

+### 📊 Analytics Ops
+- “Summarise anomalies across all KPIs today.”
+- “Check if tracking is stable across web and app.”
+- “List any schema mismatches or dedupe issues.”

+---

+### Prompt Library

+👉 These queries demonstrate how Olive can bridge **business questions** and **technical diagnostics** in one place.
+- **Business stakeholders** get plain‑English answers.
+- **Analysts** get anomaly detection and drill‑through.
+- **Engineers** get ingestion and schema health checks.